 6. Cats with debilitating illnesses or very old in age.
 Most of these have stopped eating or have chronic conditions with no hope for recovery.

 Please know, it is our view, the best alternatives for the felines described above should be to remain in the environment in which they have been successful, and not taken to shelters.
 We believe the best answers come from people who are committed to keeping their pets for their lifetimes and to reach out and help cats in need.
-All shelters, including ours, are very limited to the extent at which they can truly be of help to the cat.
+All facilities, including ours, are very limited to the extent at which they can truly be of help to the cat.